Search

 If you want to experience luxury accommodations at an affordable price during your trip to Osaka, consider staying in the Osaka Bay Area.
 This area is ideal for couples or families travelling with children, as you can get a spacious hotel room for a comparable price to budget hotels in Kita.

-When we visited Osaka, we stayed in the Bay Area, close to Cosmo Square, and found a great deal on a 4-star hotel with a large room and an epic breakfast.
-However, it's worth noting that the Osaka Bay Area is not within walking distance of many shopping or dining options, and you'll need to take the subway to get to the main entertainment districts of Kita and Minami.
-That being said, the Bay Area is still a beautiful and relaxing place to stay, with the Osaka Aquarium, Ferris wheel, and Universal Studios all nearby.
+When we visited Osaka, we stayed in the Bay Area, close to Cosmo Square, and found a great deal on a 4-star hotel (Quintessa Hotel Osaka Bay) with a large room and an epic breakfast.
+However, it’s worth noting that the Osaka Bay Area is far from shopping or dining options, and you’ll need to take the subway to get to the main entertainment districts of Kita and Minami.
+That being said, the Bay Area is still a beautiful and relaxing place to stay, with the Osaka Aquarium, Ferris wheel, and the Universal Studios nearby.

 If you're travelling with your family, the Osaka Bay Area is a practical choice.
 With its larger rooms and excellent public transportation options, you'll have plenty of space to feel like you're on vacation while still being able to easily access key tourist areas in Osaka.